-In a Strategic Basing Decision Memorandum for Record dated February 16, 2018, the Secretary of the Air Force identified JBSA-Randolph as the preferred alternative and Columbus, Laughlin, Sheppard, and Vance AFBs as reasonable alternatives for T-7A recapitalization.
+In a strategic basing decision memorandum for record, dated February 16, 2018, the Secretary of the Air Force identified JBSA-Randolph and Columbus, Laughlin, Sheppard, and Vance AFBs for T-7A recapitalization.
 DAF evaluated each of the five installations using criteria that included mission factors (e.g., weather and the ability to meet syllabus requirements), infrastructure capacity, and potential environmental constraints and costs.
-JBSA-Randolph was selected as the preferred alternative and the first installation to undergo recapitalization because it provides the majority of instructor pilot training and is an Introduction to Fighter Fundamentals (IFF) location.
+In a second strategic basing decision memorandum for record, dated June 19, 2022, the Secretary of the Air Force selected JBSA-Randolph as the first installation to undergo recapitalization because it provides the majority of instructor pilot training and is an Introduction to Fighter Fundamentals location.
 Recapitalizing JBSA-Randolph would serve as an essential first step in establishing a T-7A instructor pilot pipeline and would set the conditions to transition to T-7A training at the other four pilot training installations.

-On January 29, 2021, the Acting Secretary of the Air Force approved the preferred sequencing and locations for the next four installations to possibly undergo T-7A recapitalization.
+On January 29, 2021, the Acting Secretary of the Air Force approved the preferred alternative sequencing and locations for the four installations following JBSA-Randolph to possibly undergo T-7A recapitalization.
 Acting on AETC recommendations, the Acting Secretary selected Columbus AFB to be the second installation to be analyzed environmentally for possible recapitalization.
-Recapitalizing Columbus AFB second would result in the least impact on continued pilot production during the transition of aircraft types, provide the most efficient cost and student production and management plan, and align with AETC's student pipeline flow for the Specialized Undergraduate Pilot Training and IFF curricula.
+Recapitalizing Columbus AFB second would result in the least impact on continued pilot production during the transition between aircraft types, provide the most costefficient student production and management plan, and align with AETC's student pipeline flow for the Undergraduate Pilot Training, Introduction to Fighter Fundamentals, and soon to be developed Fighter/Bomber Fundamentals curricula.
 Laughlin, Vance, and Sheppard AFBs would follow as the third, fourth, and fifth installations, respectively.